juxor/afaq/markdown/secG1.md

-producers, who work for themselves instead of for capital"_ and so _"the degree of exploitation of the wage-labourer remain[s] indecently low."_ In addition, the _"wage-labourer also loses, along with the relation of dependence, the feeling of dependence on the abstemious capitalist."_ [**Op.
+producers, who work for themselves instead of for capital"_ and so _"the degree of exploitation of the wage-labourer remain[s] indecently low."_ In addition, the _"wage-labourer also loses, along with the relation of dependence, the feeling of dependence on the abstemious capitalist."_ [ **Op.
-Cit.**, pp. 935-6] Within such a social context, the anti-libertarian aspects of wage labour are minimised and so could be overlooked by otherwise sharp critics of authoritarianism as Tucker and Andrews.
+Cit.** , pp. 935-6] Within such a social context, the anti-libertarian aspects of wage labour are minimised and so could be overlooked by otherwise sharp critics of authoritarianism as Tucker and Andrews.

-Therefore Rocker was correct when he argued that Individualist Anarchism was _"above all . . . rooted in the peculiar social conditions of America which differed fundamentally from those of Europe."_ [**Op.
-Cit.**, p.
+Therefore Rocker was correct when he argued that Individualist Anarchism was _"above all . . . rooted in the peculiar social conditions of America which differed fundamentally from those of Europe."_ [ **Op.
+Cit.** , p.
 155] As these conditions changed, the viability of Individualist Anarchism's solution to the social problem decreased (as acknowledged by Tucker in 1911, for example -- see [section G.1.1](secG1.md#secg11)).
 Individualist Anarchism, argued Morgan Edwards, _"appears to have dwindled into political insignificance largely because of the erosion of its political-economic base, rather than from a simple failure of strategy.
 With the impetus of the Civil War, capitalism and the State had too great a head start on the centralisation of economic and political life for the anarchists to catch up.
-This centralisation reduced the independence of the intellectual/professional and merchant artisan group that were the mainstay of the **Liberty** circle."_
+This centralisation reduced the independence of the intellectual/professional and merchant artisan group that were the mainstay of the **Liberty** circle."_ [ **Op.
+Cit.** , pp. 85-6] While many of the individualist anarchists adjusted their own ideas to changing social circumstances, as can be seen by Greene's support for co-operatives ( _"the principle of association"_ ) as the only means of ending exploitation of labour by capital, the main forum of the movement ( **Liberty** ) did not consistently subscribe to this position nor did their support for union struggles play a major role in their strategy.
-[**Op.
-Cit.**, pp. 85-6] While many of the individualist anarchists adjusted their own ideas to changing social circumstances, as can be seen by Greene's support for co-operatives (_"the principle of association"_) as the only means of ending exploitation of labour by capital, the main forum of the movement (**Liberty**) did not consistently subscribe to this position nor did their support for union struggles play a major role in their strategy.
-Faced with another form of anarchism which supported both, unsurprisingly communist- anarchism replaced it as the dominant form of anarchism by the start of the 20th century in America.
+Faced with another form of anarchism which supported both, unsurprisingly communist-anarchism replaced it as the dominant form of anarchism by the start of the 20th century in America.

 If these social conditions are not taken into account then the ideas of the likes of Tucker and Spooner will be distorted beyond recognition.
 Similarly,